Zlatous-Illia/cookiecutter-extended/README.md

 # cookiecutter-extended
-An extension fot cookiecutter library
+An extension for cookiecutter library